 1-2 Beckham wins and takes another free-kick out on the right, and after his first cross is blocked he curls the ball to the edge of the box where it is smartly touched back by the leaping Rio Ferdinand.
 It falls to the right foot of Steven Gerrard, who finds the back of the net from some twenty-five yards.

-1-3 Germany failed to clear the ball from their own half, and Beckham beats two men to craft a cross into the box.
-The ball is neatly headed down by Emile Heskey into the path of Owen, who swivels on the half-volley to beat at his near post.
-Kahn manages to get his hands on the ball, but cannot keep it out.
+1-3 Germany fail to clear the ball from their own half, and Beckham beats two men to craft a cross into the box.
+The ball is neatly headed down by Emile Heskey into the path of Owen, who swivels on the half-volley to beat Kahn at his near post.
+The German ‘keeper manages to get his hands on the ball, but cannot keep it out.

 1-4 Ballack is robbed of the ball by Gerrard, who finds his Liverpool club mate Owen with the perfect pass as the striker charges towards the German penalty area.
 Heskey looks suspiciously offside as the ball is played, but that doesn’t concern Owen who evades Marko Rehmer’s sliding challenge before scooping the ball over Kahn with his right foot to complete a stunning hat-trick.